Saur0o0n/PIDKiln/README.md

 ## BOM and expenses

 Total expenses for this set should be around 30-40$
-- ESP32 board: 14-15$ if exactly like mine, but other ESP32 you can bought for 6$+
+- ESP32-Wrover board: 11-14$ if exactly like mine, but other ESP32-Wrover you can bought for 6$+
-- MAX31855 board: 2$
+- MAX31855 board: ~2$
-- K-type thermocouple: 1$-10$ - depending on max temperature
+- K-type thermocouple: 1$-10$ - depending on max temperature it can withstand
-- LCD 12864B: 5$
+- LCD 12864B: ~5$
 - Encoder: 1$
 - SSR: 4$ + 4$ for radiator